drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		label: <triangulations>,
 	)

+	#definition[
+		For a point set $P$, a _Delaunay triangulation_ of $P$ is a triangulation that only has legal edges.
+		@DiscComGeom
+	] <delaunay_def>

+	With @delaunay_def, Delaunay triangulations wish to only contain legal edges and this provides us with a "nice" triangluation with fat triangles.

+	#theorem("Empty Circle Property")[
+		Let $P$ be a point set in general position.
+A triangulation $T$ is a Delaunay triangulation if and only if no point from $P$ is in the interior of any circumcircle of a triangle of $T$.
+		@DiscComGeom
+	] <emptyCirclyProp_thrm>

 	@emptyCirclyProp_thrm is the key ingredient in the the Delaunay triangulation algorithms we are going to use.
 This is because instead of having to compare angles, as would be demanded by @delaunay_def, we are allowed to only perform a computation, involving finding a